jannepikkarainen/whatsuphome/FEATURES.md

 - Mode
 - Target temperature
 - Ambient temperature
+- Can also be controlled from custom Zabbix context menu

 # Air quality (outdoors)
 - Data being fetched from OpenAQ using Zabbix HTTP agent item type